je4ngomes/input-source-switcher/README.md

 To change back to the previous input source from the other computer, you will need to run the script on that computer as well.

+## Synergy integration
+To enable seamless switching between the two computers, you can use [Synergy](https://github.com/DEAKSoftware/Synergy-Binaries) to share the keyboard and mouse between the two computers.
+To do so, follow the steps below:
+1. Install Synergy on both computers
+2. Configure Synergy to share the keyboard and mouse between the two computers
+3. Configure two hotkeys on Synergy:
+  - To switch between the two computers
+  - To toggle locking the mouse to the current computer
+4. Edit `settings.json` to specify true or false on `TRIGGER_SYNERGY`

 ## Command line arguments
 - `--list` - Lists all connected monitors and their index

 ## TODO
-  - [ ] Add trigger to simultaneously switch the keyboard and mouse using [Synergy](https://github.com/DEAKSoftware/Synergy-Binaries)
+  - [x] Add trigger to simultaneously switch the keyboard and mouse using **Synergy**